Skip to main content

 Graduate Advising

-I am interested in working with students in Latin American history, digital humanities, spatial and urban history, and environmental history.
+I am interested in working with students in Latin American history, environmental history, history of conservation and national parks, spatial and urban history, historical GIS, and digital humanities.

 Office Hours